Is CSC Steel a Value Trap? (Part 1 of 2)

 Imports challenge

-The chart below shows that over the past 6 years, there is a base demand for cold roll steel products.
+Charts 4 and 5 below shows that there is a base demand for cold roll steel products in Malaysia.

 This is irrespective of the economic performance of the country.
 However, the Malaysian demand for steel can be met by both local producers and imports.